Building a Tech MVP—Where Do You Start and What’s Next?

 “Building a Tech MVP” by James Zhao, Co-founder of Thought&Function

-So you’ve got a great idea for a tech product, you’ve researched the market and defined your solution, and now you’re ready to get started on making your idea a reality.
-All you need is that first Minimum Viable Product to start winning over early adopters and investors.
+So you’ve got a great idea for a tech product, you’ve researched the market and defined your solution, and now you’re ready to get started on making your vision a reality.
+All you need is that first Minimum Viable Product to begin winning over early adopters and investors.

 But where exactly should you start, and how do you make sure your MVP keeps serving you in the long term?
-As a non-technical founder it can be tricky knowing the best way to set about creating a tech product, so here are some tips on what processes to follow, finding the right technical support, and how to keep it all within your budget.
+As a non-technical founder, it can be tricky knowing the best way to set about creating a tech product, so here are some tips on what processes to follow, finding the proper technical support, and how to keep it all within your budget.

 Start with Your Users

-The most important part of any product’s success is the customers that use it, so any journey towards an MVP has to start with them.
+The most crucial part of any product’s success is its customers, so any journey towards an MVP has to start with them.

 You’ve probably already done plenty of market research to validate your idea and the problem you’re trying to solve.
 The next step is to take that research and create user personas, and if possible, create a user group of your target persona.
-This will help you make informed decisions and fewer assumptions when deciding what feature set to build into the first iteration to best meet their needs.
+It will help you make informed decisions and fewer assumptions when deciding what feature to build into the first iteration to meet their needs best.

-User personas are a way to align your team around a focus on the user, instead of the founder (a common mistake).
+User personas are a way to align your team around focusing on the user instead of the founder (a common mistake).
 They give you a base for decision making without having to engage with your actual users every time.
 Just remember that while user personas aren’t real people, they are based on them.
-Don’t build profiles from what you assume people want — talk to your potential customers and use their feedback to inform your user personas.
+So don’t build profiles from what you assume people want—talk to your potential customers and use their feedback to inform your user personas.

 Think of the Bigger Picture

-There are a few methodologies that are perfect for this: design thinking, the lean startup model, and Agile.
-Design thinking is all about empathising with the user and centring your product as a solution to their problem.
+A few methodologies are perfect for this: design thinking, the lean startup model, and Agile.
+Design thinking is all about empathising with the user and centring your product on solving their problem.
 The lean startup model encourages a measure, learn, build environment.
 While Agile allows your product team to develop in short cycles, giving you time to learn from what the other two processes teach you and adjust your course.

-The lean model is especially helpful for the MVP process.
-With such an emphasis on the feedback cycle, it’s all about treating each iteration as part of ongoing development, and not something you tick off the list and move on from.
+The lean model is specifically helpful for the MVP process.
+With such an emphasis on the feedback cycle, it’s all about treating each iteration as part of ongoing development and not something you tick off the list and move on from.

 The last thing you want to do is just build something and hope that it works.
 That’ll likely leave your team stranded on the side of the Himalayas.
-Instead, build your MVP with the right infrastructure — facilitating these design and learning processes — so you can keep moving towards the summit.
+So instead, make your MVP with the proper infrastructure—facilitating these design and learning processes—so you can keep moving towards the summit.